Howdy! I’m Hari Shanker R!

 Nice to meet you!
 Happy to see that you’ve visited my humble abode in the interwebs.
 If you want to stay around for a while, I’d like to share a few things about myself.
 Buckle up!

 So, I’m just another human being, like the seven billion of us residing in Planet Earth.
-I currently live in a city called Kochi (also known as Cochin), in the beautiful state of Kerala, in India, with my lovely wife.
+I currently live in a city called Kochi (also known as Cochin), in the beautiful state of Kerala, in India, with my lovely wife and our two kittens.

 I am a multifaceted person, who has interests in virtually everything under the sun!
 But to sum up, I’m highly passionate about Books, Music, Movies, Writing, Blogging, and perhaps above all – WordPress. 🙂